georgemitenkov/GSoC-2021/README.md

 - Make sure that the new LLVM IR can be converted to bitcode and back.

-- Implement a lowering of a byte typoe and `bytecast` to SelectionDAG.
+- Implement a lowering of a byte type and `bytecast` to SelectionDAG.

 - Fix code generation in  Clang to produce a byte type for `char` and `unsigned char`.